jweissman/orsino/docs/mm.md

 - **Elemental Affinity** (Resistant to nonstandard elemental damage types.)<br/>10% resistance to Acid, 10% resistance to Sonic, 10% resistance to Force, 10% resistance to Psychic<br/>
 **Earth Affinity**<br/>
 - **Earth Affinity** (Resistant to bludgeoning damage.
 Immune to stun effects.)<br/>50% resistance to Bludgeoning, Immunity to Stun, 100% vulnerability to Lightning<br/>
 ###  Mud Mephit
-_Mud Mephit is a Guardian Elemental from the plane of mud, 600 years old.
-They are of towering build with no hair, dark eyes and an unreadable disposition._
+_Mud Mephit is a Wandering Elemental from the plane of mud, 445 years old.
+They are of average build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|